-I teach the following courses in the Department of Integrative Biology at the University of South Florida.
+I have taught the following courses in the Department of Integrative Biology at the University of South Florida. (** developed course)

 **Landscape Ecology – Graduate-level course.
 Introduces landscape ecology concepts and tools.
 Gives students a research opportunity by providing them a real set of spatially-explicit data and computing resources for its analysis.

 Principles of Ecology – Upper-level undergraduate course.
 Pairs theory with empirical examples from long-term, comparative, experimental, and modeling studies.
 Covers all ecological levels, the scientific method, and natural selection.